m0tivus/motivus-home/src/components/DocumentationMarkdown.md

         .into_boxed_slice()
 }
 ```
-3. Create a `motivus.yml` file, declaring some metadata of your algorithm for the framework to use.
+3. A `motivus.yml` file is created, declaring some metadata of your algorithm for the framework to use.
 ```yaml
 # motivus.yml
 ---